Celts to the Crèche Day 16

 January 1, 1956-January 4, 2008

 John had a beautiful, Celtic wild soul with a mesmerizing Irish lilt to his voice.
 He was known for being a gregarious, fun-loving companion, with an earthy sense of humor and joie de vivre, and was a mesmerising storyteller who also loved solitude.
+Rev. Mary Earle, an author, poet, creation lover, priest, and professor counted John as a dear friend.
+She described his contagious laughter as throwing back his head and laughing loudly with abandon.
 John, who was known to enjoy a good single malt or Jameson whiskey was able to connect the worldly with the sacred — and see it all as holy.
+His writings speak deeply to our soul and remind us of the beauty, mystery, and wildness of creation.

 Discovering this Celtic Author: In the Fall of 2008, I was on a retreat at the incredibly beautiful St. John’s Abbey Guesthouse in Collegeville, Minnesota.
 Squeezed into a tight little corner of my mini carry-on suitcase was a new black and gold paperback by an author I had never heard of, to read in the solitude of my peaceful, zen-like room overlooking the serene view of swaying trees and glassy pond.
 As I had recently discovered Celtic Christian spirituality, the title had intrigued me, so Anam Cara: A Book of Celtic Wisdom by John O’Donohue was my companion on this retreat.
 This book spoke to my soul profoundly.